 - Personal relationships

 - Setting and attaining personal goals

 - Developing skills and achieving qualifications

 - Study organization and time management

 We expect consistent, firm management in classrooms so that teachers are able to provide variety in their teaching activities and students are free to learn to the best of their ability.

 Senior students assist junior students as peer associates, in House Groups, on the School Council, through sports coaching, in cultural groups, on the Health Committee or in service clubs.
 This role modelling supports the junior students while providing leadership experience for the senior students.

-Discipline matters are referred to the Assistant Principals, Deputy Principal and Principal.
+Discipline matters are referred to the Assistant Principal, Deputy Principal and Principal.